Thursday, July 31, 2008

 Some of the stuff at Eco Imprints is clever - a mug made from recycled electronics, for example, as shown above - but I still don't need yet another mug.
 I don't need another key chain or another pen, either.

 Some items they sell might be useful to some people, but not others - a common problem in any one-gift-for-all situation.
-(Michele actually likes and uses those pens I said I don't want.)
+(Another organizer I know actually likes and uses those pens I said I don't want.)
 But as I glance through the company's on-line catalog, I see that almost everything listed is something I'd decline if it were offered to me.

 What about you, readers?
 Are there any promotional products you've received that you actually use or love?